|

 Teaching Inhibitions : Safe, effective punishment revealed.

-Note: In recognition of the mainstream philosophy of modern dog tOff_Lead_Inhibitionsraining I would like to include this preface.
+Note: In recognition of the mainstream philosophy of modern dog training I would like to include this preface.
 This article covers techniques and principles that can prevent a dog from biting your leg as you run an agility course, attacking another dog or simply skipping out of the ring during a run.
 If you perceive a bias in favor of punishment over positive reinforcement, it is the result of the specific nature of the topic rather than any personal preference of mine.
 I use tools that are most likely to benefit the dog.
 I don’t preselect what I will and won’t use, based on my sensitivities.
 The dog comes first.
 The problem is that for more than 20 years, the growing drum beat of “all positive training” has stifled discussion about teaching inhibitions.
 The information contained here isn’t speculation, it’s the result of 20 years of practical experience with literally thousands of dogs.
 During that time I have never injured any dog and always left them with their tails wagging.
 As you will read, I have enhanced the lives of dogs by using methods that directly benefit them without possibility of harm.

 About 12 years ago I spoke at a training conference in Chicago.
 One of the people in attendance was Dee Bramble.
 Dee and her sister, Jill, own “Over Rover” – in my opinion, one of the best agility schools in the country.
 Dee’s problem was simple – her Cattle Dog, Boomer, routinely bit her legs during agility runs.
 If you’ve never worked with a Heeler you need to know two things to understand this problem.
 First, cattle dogs are bred to drive other animals by biting their heels – hence the term heeler.
 Boomer was a heeler in every sense of the word.
 Second, when cattle dogs bite, they bite -- it’s not a nip.
 If a 50 pound heeler nails you in the calf, you are going to be inspecting the tundra from close range.